cockroachdb/docs/rfc/performance-best-practices.md

 # Who is the audience?

-- External customers: Mainly developers, though architects and operators need to know.
+External customers: Mainly developers, though architects and operators need to know.
-- Internal team: Engineers working on performance, sales, support
-- Docs team: Jesse (managerial review)

 # When will the user look for this information?